sfkonrad/M12_Challenge_Submission/README.md

   * Description of Model 1 Accuracy, Precision, and Recall scores.

+For both cases, we:
+   > - obtained the count of the target classes
+   >
+   > - trained a logistic regression classifier
+   >
+   > - calculated the balanced accuracy score
+   >
+   > - generated a confusion matrix
+   >
+   > - generated a classification report

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.
 For both cases, we:
    > - obtained the count of the target classes
    >